-Brake Drum: Inspection & Measurements
+Brake Drum Inspection and Measurements

 Always measure the inside of the brake drum before deciding to discard or machine on a lathe.
-Use a drum micrometer or an equivalent tool to retrieve the measurements, and compare them to the diameter stamped on the outside surface of the drum.
+Use a drum micrometer or an equivalent tool to retrieve these measurements.
+Compare them to the diameter stamped on the outside of the drum.
 If the drum is scored or grooved, place the tool into the deepest part of the groove.

 Take several measurements around the drum and use the highest or largest measurement retrieved.
 Compare it to the MAX "maximum diameter" stamped on the outside of the drum.